-- · Give you an overall grounding in the theory and methods of Official Statistics and Data Science. - Train you in a selection of topics in the theory and methods of Official Statistics and to expose you to the cutting edge of statistical practice, thus equipping you with the necessary grounding both to understand and to contribute to future developments in the area. - Train you in selected topics in Data Science to help you to develop computational skills and experience to deal with new forms of data. - Enable you to develop further your career as a professional statistician, particularly in the Government Statistical Service or related professions. - Provide you with the requisite skills for carrying out research in the context of measuring economic and social systems relating to Government where statistical analysis and data science methods are crucial.
+- Train you in the theory and methods of Official Statistics and to expose you to the cutting edge of statistical practice, thus equipping you with the necessary grounding both to understand and to contribute to future developments in the area. - Enable you to develop further your career as a professional statistician, particularly in the Government Statistical Service or related professions. - Provide you with the requisite skills for carrying out research in the context of measuring economic and social systems relating to Government where statistical analysis methods are crucial.